Past, Current, and Future Exhibitions

 My Journey, 2022

-On Exhibit at the D’Art Center from Saturday, January 7, 2023 through Saturday, February 4, 2023
+Exhibition Dates: January 7, 2023 through Saturday, February 4, 2023 at the D’Art Center

-Small Works Juried All Media Exhibition
+Small Works Juried All Media National Juried Exhibition

 Using color, form, and line, I create in the present while wondering about Yesterday.
 I also seize “Right Now” while peeking into “What’s Next.”
 My liminal creations in this exhibit invite you to join me on creative, imaginative journeys through time and space.
 These works are little adventures in the “Here and Now.”